RussellLuo/resource/docs/index.md

 You have data somewhere:

 1. physical data stored in databases like MongoDB (NoSQL) or MySQL (RDBMS)
-2. virtual data existed in applications
+2. virtual data existing in applications (e.g. data in business logic)

 and you want to expose it to your users through a RESTful Web API. `Resource` is a convenient library that allows you to do so.